BroadnetEngineering/TodoList/DESCRIPTION.md

 - Since you guys are using Bootstrap I implemented front-end using this framework
 - Please update Core/Config.php file with your database credentials
 - Please import db.sql into your database.
 This is mysqldump
+- MySQL dump contains additional information on the SQL version and Ubuntu versions.
+(Both latest version as of today 05/05/2020)